cloudops/cloudmc-standard-kb/en/compute-service/enable-static-nat.md

 ## Result

+- The static NAT will create a one-to-one mapping from the public IP address to the target VM.
+Traffic sent to the public IP address from an allowed source to an allowed port will arrive at the target VM on the selected private IP.
+Similarly, all traffic sent from the instance via that private IP will be sent out from the assigned public IP.
 - The *Public IPs* screen will display the allocated public IP address with the **Static NAT** label, along with the names of the associated VPC, network, and target instance.
-- Traffic sent to the public IP address from an allowed source to an allowed port should arrive at the target VM.
 - Connectivity can be tested using the method of your choice, such as with a `tcpdump` on the target VM, or by connecting to a service running on the VM such as SSH, RDP, or a Web service.

 ## Example